How Scrum Masters can use OKRs

 How Scrum Masters can use OKRs: The Development Team

-The Scrum Master’s service to the Development Team is not too dissimilar from their responsibility to the Product Owner, being primarily focused around productivity and performance, in order to effectively facilitate the development of high-value products.
+Primarily being focused around productivity and performance, in order to effectively facilitate the development of high-value products.

 A crucial aspect of managing the team’s productivity and performance is helping them to gather and maintain an understanding of the scope of work alongside the goals they’re trying to achieve.